 Causes of OCD

-One third of adults with OCD develop symptoms as children, and research indicates that OCD might be hereditary.
-It strikes men and women in roughly equal numbers and usually appears in childhood, adolescence or early adulthood.
+One-third of adults with OCD develop symptoms as children, and research indicates that OCD might be hereditary.
+It strikes all genders in roughly equal numbers and usually appears in childhood, adolescence or early adulthood.
 Fifty percent of individuals with OCD show symptoms in childhood.
 The onset for boys is typically ages 6-15, and ages 20-29 in girls.
 OCD affects about 2.2 million American adults, and the problem can be accompanied by eating disorders, other anxiety disorders or depression.

 Obsessions and rituals associated with OCD can interfere with a person’s normal routine, schoolwork, job, family or social activities.
 Trying to concentrate on daily activities may be difficult.
 If untreated, OCD can interfere with all aspects of life.
 However, with treatment, individuals with OCD can take back control!
 Most people who seek treatment experience significant improvement and enjoy an improved quality of life.
 Successful treatment often includes a combination of behavior therapy and medication.

 - Cognitive-Behavioral Therapy (CBT)

 Many therapists use a combination of cognitive and behavior therapies, often referred to as CBT.
 In this type of therapy, the patient is actively involved in his or her own recovery, has a sense of control and learns skills that are useful throughout life.
 The goal of cognitive therapy is to change unwanted and disturbing thought patterns.
 The individual examines their feelings and learns to separate realistic from unrealistic thoughts.
 The goal of behavior therapy is to modify and gain control over unwanted behavior.
 The individual learns to cope with difficult situations, often through controlled exposure to them.